Rescue and renovate a vast disused building into a mixed use, capped rent community hub offering opportunities for diverse local people.

 - More broadly, everyone benefits from the economic boost created by a derelict building being brought back to life and there will eventually be 4 floors of public space in the OB for anyone to come and enjoy.

 We are committed to maximising the learning, sharing and life-changing opportunities presented by the redevelopment and the future uses of the building.

 We believe it is possible to improve the neighbourhood without destroying its unique character or displacing current residents and businesses, by ensuring there will always be affordable spaces for living, working and community action.

-WRNV is entrepreneurial and agile and very well-connected.
+We are entrepreneurial, agile and well-connected.
 We take the risks that are needed in the early years in order to create stable-state community assets for the long term.

-All our work aims to remove buildings from the dominant ownership model which prioritises owner profits over dweller interest and control.
-Instead of a focus on extractive rent and capital asset growth we offer capped rents and community self-management.
+All our work aims to remove buildings from the dominant ownership model which prioritises owner profits over tenant interest and control.
+Instead of a focus on putting up rents rent and growing profits, we offer capped rents and community self-management.

 We use a phased organic approach to development as in our successful redevelopment of Rock House, which saw the spaces coming to life from vacant possession in October 2014 to successful, profitable and sustainable by April 2018.
 This approach allows for fundraising in phases over time, provides revenue streams at the earliest possible stage by progressing floor by floor (see below diagram) and gives incoming tenants the chance to shape the space and become part of the development team.